 The tutoring we offer is confidential, individualized, student-centered, and free of charge.
 Adult learners and tutors, who usually work one-on-one, are carefully matched and supported to insure the best opportunity for the student to reach his/her individual goals.
 Typical goals our students achieve include becoming employed or become better employed, getting citizenship, finishing a GED, getting a driver's license, learning to read to their children or simply becoming confident to function in our community.

-We are supported by Literacy Volunteers of Massachusetts and Community Development Block Grants.
+We are supported by Literacy Volunteers of Massachusetts, the Community Foundation for MetroWest and Community Development Block Grants.
 Our big fundraiser is held in May with raffle baskets displayed in the libraries.
 We also conduct an end-of-year appeal, but contributions are welcome at any time of the year!